-Charles Schwab, TD Ameritrade $26B merger may jump start M&A
+Charles Schwab's $26B offer for TD Ameritrade may jump start M&A

 |MORGAN STANLEY

-“I’m looking for where sectors have been dormant forever,” Paul Schatz, Heritage Capital President told Payne.
-One area that Schatz likes is regional banks, which he says is “screaming for Goldman, Morgan Stanley and Bank of America to get involved.”
+“I’m looking for where sectors have been dormant forever,” Paul Schatz, Heritage Capital president, told Payne.
+One area in which Schatz predicts deals is regional banking, which he says is “screaming for Goldman, Morgan Stanley and Bank of America to get involved.”

-While the big banks haven’t gotten involved with the regionals just yet, FOX Business’ Charlie Gasparino reports Goldman Sachs may be eyeing the retail banking sector.
-Possible targets could include the $92.9 billion regional bank U.S Bank and the $9.4 billion online broker E-Trade.
-He says bankers are expecting more M&A activity in the financial sector as firms look to get bigger and reduce costs.
+While the big banks haven’t gotten involved with the regionals just yet, FOX Business’ Charlie Gasparino reports Goldman Sachs may be eyeing the sector.
+Possible targets could include the $92.9 billion U.S Bank and the $9.4 billion online broker E-Trade.
+He says bankers are expecting more mergers in the financial sector as firms look to get bigger and reduce costs.

 |Ticker